s-yonkov/Students/StudentsMVC/README.md

 # Students with DB #

-A simple program which is parsing info from JSON file(the path of the file is passed by the user) into Java objects.
+Enterprise program with simple Web UI.
 The program is storing the data in a database.
 The user can choose which database(DB) to use - relational DB(MySQL) or non relational/document oriented DB(MongoDB) or to use both DBs at the same time.
+The program can be extended to use more databases.

 ## Possible inputs ##

-The program accepts up to ***3*** arguments.
+The user can operate with the program via simple Web page.
-1. The first argument should always be a valid path to a file like ```C:\ExampleFolder\TargetFolder\targetFile.json```.
+1. The user can access which and how many databases to use for the operations - in the current state - MongoDB, MySQL or All at the same time.
-2. The second argument is optional and should be an integer number and a valid ID from the file.
+2. The user can access all records from the databases.
+The records will be presented according to the corresponding database.
+In other words if we have 5 records in the MongoDB they will be printed in the Mongo column on the webpage.
-3. The third argument is also optional and should be a short word for which DB to be used or if both DB should be used - possible values of the third argument - ```Mongo```, ```MySql``` or ```Both```.
-The input is ***not*** case sensitive.
+3. The user can access a particular student by ID.

 ## Possible outputs ##